Index of

 Salvation "said" to "cure"?

-cause of illness untreated.
-The word "cure" can only be rightfully
+root cause of illness untreated.
+The word "cure" can only be

-used for the restoration of the connection with God.
-Anything else is illusion,
+rightfully used for the restoration of the connection with God.
+Anything

 MT: Once again, you turn my world upside down.

-right pill.
+the right pill.
 Pills to lose weight, even.
-What a travesty--let me gorge myself
+What a travesty--let me gorge

-and then take in a chemical to magically throw the fat away.
-People
+myself and then take in a chemical to magically throw the fat away.

 Even our animals suffer from this--my folks' cat is obese.
 Cat comes around